Belief Dynamics Reveal the Dual Nature of In-Context Learning and Activation Steering: Belief Dynamics Model of ICL and Steering

 LRH argues that if a concept is linearly represented (in the sense described above), then a logistic classifier $\sigma\left(-w^{\intercal}v-b\right)$ suffices to infer the extent to which concept $c$ is present in the representation $v$.
 Since we assume minimal interference between directions that reflect different concepts, a well-trained classifier will have weights in line with $d_i$ (assuming it captures the concept we are interested in).
 Combining these assumptions, we get the following:

 where $a = \|d_i\|^2$.
-Using this, we can express the posterior odds as follows: $\log \frac{p(c_i|v)}{p(c_i'|v)} = \log \frac{p(c_i|v)}{1 - p(c_i|v)} = a \beta_i(v) + b.$ Thus, if one steers the model representation along direction $d_i$, e.g., changing $v$ to $v + m \cdot d_i$\footnote{Note that steering boundlessly (e.g., taking $m \to \infty$) will push the representations to a region that lies outside the support over which distribution $P(c|v)$ is defined.
+Using this, we can express the posterior odds as follows: $\log \frac{p(c_i|v)}{p(c_i'|v)} = \log \frac{p(c_i|v)}{1 - p(c_i|v)} = a \beta_i(v) + b.$ Thus, if one steers the model representation along direction $d_i$, e.g., changing $v$ to $v + m \cdot d_i$\footnote{Steering boundlessly (e.g., taking $m \to \infty$) will push the representations to a region that lies outside the support over which distribution $P(c|v)$ is defined.
 We see such effects empirically (e.g., see Fig.~\ref{fig:lrh-breaks-down}) and thus focus our discussion in the main paper in a range for $m$ where posterior-belief changes monotonically.}, the model's \textit{belief} in concept $c_i$ will linearly increase (in log-space) to $a \beta_i(v) + a\cdot m + b$.
 Relating this back to the unsteered model's log-posterior odds, we get the following:

 That is, steering yields a constant shift in the model log-posterior odds that will consistently change model beliefs for both an individual observation $x$ or an entire population $X \sim P_{x}$.
-We therefore argue the effects of steering are best described as alteration of a model's prior beliefs in a concept $c$, updating the log prior odds from $\log \frac{p(c)}{p(c')}$ to $\log \frac{p'(c)}{p'(c')}$ (where $p'(c)$ is an unnormalized prior).
-Intuitively, this formalizes the claim that steering vectors should be expected to change behavior $y$ regardless of the input $x$.
-For example, for the concept $C_\text{happy}$ we should expect the steering vector $\hat{d}_c$ to make an LM behave more \textit{happy} even if it is given inputs $x^{(c')}$ that are not \textit{happy}, i.e., which have lower $p(c \ | \ x^{(c')}) $.
+We argue the effects of steering are best described as alteration of a model's prior beliefs in a concept $c$ by updating the log prior odds from $\log \frac{p(c)}{p(c')}$ to $\log \frac{p'(c)}{p'(c')}$ (where $p'(c)$ is an unnormalized prior).
+Intuitively, this formalizes the claim that steering vectors should change behavior $y$ regardless of the input $x$.
+For example, for the concept $C_\text{happy}$ we should expect the steering vector $\hat{d}_c$ to make an LM behave more \textit{happy} even with inputs $x^{(c')}$ that are not \textit{happy}, i.e., which have lower $p(c \ | \ x^{(c')}) $.

 \textbf{\underline{Prediction 2}} \quad Assuming linear representation hypothesis holds, Eq.~\ref{eq:steering2} shows steering will increase a model's belief in concept $c_i$ at a sigmoidal rate with steering magnitude $m$.